 - Using toothpaste containing a chemical called sodium lauryl sulphate

 If canker sores last more than three weeks, are particularly red/painful/large or keep coming back then it’s worth seeking medical advice.

 Recurrent mouth ulcers

 Recurrent canker sores come back at frequent intervals, not necessarily in the same spot.
-Carefully monitor your oral health routine and the foods that you consume, perhaps there you will find a clue as to why canker sores have become recurrent.
+Watch carefully your oral health routine and the foods that you consume, perhaps there you will find the clue as to why canker sores have become recurrent.
 If they keep returning, it’s probably best to consult your doctor or dentist as they could be caused by underlying health conditions such as: